All Episodes

 Secretary of State Marco Rubio, whose lifelong dream has been engineering coups and regime changes in Latin American countries like Venezuela and Cuba, claimed at first that the boat was headed toward the nearby island nation of Trinidad.

-But after President Trump claimed that the boat was actually headed to the United States, where it intended to drop all sorts of drugs into the uh into the country, Secretary of State Rubio changed his story to align with Trump's and claimed that the boat was in fact headed to the United States.
+But after President Trump claimed that the boat was actually headed to the United States, where it intended to drop all sorts of drugs into the country, Secretary of State Rubio changed his story to align with Trump's and claimed that the boat was in fact headed to the United States.

 There are numerous vital issues and questions here.

-First, have Trump supporters not learned the lesson yet that when the US government makes assertions and claims to justify its violence, that evidence ought to be required before simply assuming that political leaders are telling the truth.
+First, have Trump supporters not learned the lesson yet that when the U.S. government makes assertions and claims to justify its violence, that evidence ought to be required before simply assuming that political leaders are telling the truth?

-Second, what is the basis, the legal or constitutional basis that permits Donald Trump to simply order boats in international waters to be bombed with U.S. helicopters or drones instead of, for example, interdicting the boat if you believe there's drugs on it to actually prove that the people are guilty before just evaporating them off of the planet.
+Second, what is the basis, the legal or constitutional basis that permits Donald Trump to simply order boats in international waters to be bombed with U.S. helicopters or drones instead of, for example, interdicting the boat if you believe there's drugs on it to actually prove that the people are guilty before just evaporating them off of the planet?

 And then third, and perhaps most importantly, is all of this, as it seems, merely a prelude to yet another U.S. regime change war, this time one aimed at the government of oil-rich Venezuela.

-We'll examine all of these events and implications, including the very glaring parallels between what is being done now to what the Bush 41 administration did in 1989 when invading Panama in order to pose its one-time ally, President Manuel Noriega, based on exactly the same claims the Trump administration is now making about Venezuela.
+We'll examine all of these events and implications, including the very glaring parallels between what is being done now to what the Bush 41 administration did in 1989 when invading Panama in order to oppose its one-time ally, President Manuel Noriega, based on exactly the same claims the Trump administration is now making about Venezuela.

 For a political movement that claims to hate Bush neocon foreign policy, many Trump supporters and Trump officials sure do find ways to support the wars that constitute the essence of this ideology they claim to hate.